kinstras/optimized-grid-in-triangle/README.md

 In this study, we examine the optimal placement of a grid frame within a random scalene triangle.
 The process involves the following steps:

 1. **Triangle Design**:
-   - We create a random scalene triangle with side lengths L.
+   - User creates a random scalene triangle.
    - The triangle is defined by its vertices in a Cartesian coordinate system.

 2. **Grid Frame Definition**:
-   - We define a grid frame with a spacing of 1x1 meter for each node.
+   - We define a grid frame with a spacing of nxn meter for each node.
    - The grid is initially placed with a random angle and vertical shift.

 3. **Optimal Placement Search**:
-   - We rotate the grid by 360° with a step of 1°.
+   - We rotate the grid by 90° with a step of 1°.
    - We shift the grid vertically with a step of 0.1 meter.
    - For each combination of angle and shift, we calculate the number of grid nodes that lie within the triangle.
    - We record the angle and shift that yield the maximum number of nodes within the triangle.